Dev-Sherlock/gallery/README.md

 5. In a User field, select user1.
 In a Type field, select the type of account you prefer.

 6. Click Save.

+## Important:

+Before following setting it up, docker and docker-compose must be installed.